artisticbones/growth/README.md

 ### The things I do
 ---
 #### Day 14
-	 Learn how to use markdown,before today,I`ve been submitting the code 10 times.But I haven`t deployed locally written code to tomcat,the conversion between this is a bit of a hassle.I will learn how to use ant and use to war these code,so they will be in aliyun.
+Learn how to use markdown,before today,I`ve been submitting the code 10 times.
+But I haven`t deployed locally written code to tomcat,the conversion between this is a bit of a hassle.I will learn how to use ant and use to war these code,so they will be in aliyun.
 #### Day 15

+#### Day 16
+#### Day 17
+#### Day 18